bruhjuice/bruhjuice/README.md

 **Some interests:**

 I love all things music and try to expose myself to as many different new sounds as possible, and am willing to give almost any album a shot.
-I also really enjoy the outdoors whether that be hiking, camping, or road trips.
+I also really enjoy the outdoors whether that be hiking, camping, or road trips. (my profile pic was taken at Joshua Tree National Park!)

 **Short term goals:**